 External display support for M1 iPad users running iPadOS 16

-Another important feature coming to M1 iPad users running iPadOS 16 is the ability to have proper external display support.
+Later this year, M1 iPad owners running iPadOS 16 will be able to have proper external display support.

 As Apple explains, full external display support comes to iPad Pro with the M1 chip with resolutions up to 6K, which means you can work with different apps on your iPad and external display.
 Running iPadOS 16, you can also: